F5Networks/f5-aci-servicecenter/docs/install.rst

    - If the device is a part of an HA pair to which the user wants to login to using hostnames instead of IPs, there will be an additional prompt for peer BIG-IP's hostname and credentials.
 Once they are entered in the displayed form, both the devices will be logged-in from the F5 ACI ServiceCenter.

    - The active device will be indicated using a Green icon.
 The standby device will be indicated using a Yellow icon.
-Logged out device or any device for which failover state cannot be determined will be displayed with a Gray icon.
+A logged out device or any device for which failover state cannot be determined will be displayed with a Gray icon.
 Any device for which the failover state is not Active OR Standby will be indicated with a Green icon.

 4. Log in to the BIG-IP device.
 The device hostname, redundancy state, and config sync state are displayed at the top of the page, along with three tabs: Visibility, L2-L3 Stitching, and L4-L7 Configuration.